-- > A definition of 'equity' must relate inward to state government and outward to communities. - A definition of 'equity' must be community-informed and evolve to reflect community priorities and needs. - A definition of 'equity' and its application must result in tangible benefits for communities and individuals, especially those historically and currently marginalized. - Equity is not the same as equality, and it goes beyond reaching parity.
+- > A definition of 'equity' must relate inward to state government and outward to communities. - A definition of 'equity' must be community-informed and evolve to align with community priorities and needs. - A definition of 'equity' and its application must result in tangible benefits for communities, especially for those that have been historically marginalized. - Equity is not the same as equality, and it goes beyond reaching parity.
 Equity ensures everyone has full access to the opportunities, power, and resources they need to flourish and achieve their full potential. - Definitions, statements, and legislation must balance the use of inclusive language with the boldness of naming specific communities that have been historically marginalized and most impacted by inequities.